2006 FIFA World Cup Group G: South Korea vs Togo

+During the national anthems, the national anthem of South Korea was initially mistakenly played when Togo’s national anthem was supposed to.

 France vs Switzerland

 After a streak of 22 matches without one, Switzerland achieved their first clean sheet in a World Cup match.
 They went on to become the first team in history to be eliminated from a FIFA World Cup without conceding a goal.